ashinsabu3/mta/README.md

 # mta (Migrate to Argo CD)

-The `mta` cli will export Flux components to Argo CD consumable CRs.
+The `mta` cli will export Flux components to Argo CD/Harness Gitops agent consumable CRs.
 This can be used in order to help migrating from Flux to Argo CD.
-This is in the "proof of concept" phase and we make no guarantees.

-We love feedback!
-Come join us at our [Akuity Discord Community](https://akuity.community)!
+This is currently in an alpha POC state and doesn't support all possible variations.

 # Installation

-Install the `mta` binary from the [releases page](https://github.com/akuity/mta/releases) in your `$PATH`.
+Install the `mta` binary from the [releases page](https://github.com/ashinsabu3/mta/releases) in your `$PATH`.

 There is shell completion for convenience.